Robot4Learning/website_src/content/authors/Severin Lemaignan/_index.md

 - Organisers
 ---

-Séverin is Associate Professor in Social Robotics and AI at the Bristol Robotics Lab.
+Severin is Associate Professor in Social Robotics and AI at the Bristol Robotics Lab.
 His research interest primarily concerns the socio-cognitive aspects of human-robot interaction, both from the perspective of the human cognition and the design of cognitive architectures for the robots.
 He has been focusing his recent experimental work on human-in-the-loop machine learning for social robots, with applications in child-robot interactions and assistive robotics, with the goal to develop effective and engaging novel interaction paradigms, in particular in education.